grafana/k6-docs/src/data/markdown/translated-guides/en/03 Using k6 browser/04 Migrating to k6 v0-46.md

 ## Browser context limit

-The new browser implementation limits the use to a single active [BrowserContext](/javascript-api/k6-experimental/browser/browsercontext/) per iteration.
-This change supports better prediction of resource requirements for a test run.
+The new browser implementation limits the usage to a single active [BrowserContext](/javascript-api/k6-experimental/browser/browsercontext/) per iteration.
+This change enhances the prediction of resource requirements for a test run and promotes the use of [scenarios](/using-k6/scenarios/) to separate independent browser sessions.

 Please click on the links below to see usage examples.